-The DS2655 FPGA Base Board has been designed for applications that require very fast, high-resolution signal processing, such as electric motor HIL simulation.
-It includes a powerful, freely programmable field-programmable gate array (FPGA), the Xilinx Kintex-7 160T or the Kintex-7 410T.
-To include I/O channels, you can connect up to five I/O modules to the board.
-Together with the XSG Electric Components Library, the DS2655 provides the fast reaction times required for simulating electrical machines in closed-loop operation with a controller.
+The dSPACE FPGA base boards have been designed for applications that require very fast, high-resolution signal processing, such as electric motor HIL simulation.
+They include powerful, field-programmable gate arrays (FPGAs) from Xilinx®.
+When combined with the XSG Electric Components Library, the FPGA base boards provide the fast reaction times required for simulating electrical machines in closed-loop operation with a controller.

-For expanding the I/O channels of the DS2655, there are two I/O modules: the DS2655M1 Multi-I/O Module and the DS2655M2 Digital I/O Module.
+Different FPGA I/O modules are available for expanding the I/O channels of the FPGA base boards.
 They provide the high number of digital and analog I/O channels needed for applications such as electric drives.

 The SCALEXIO system for HIL simulation provides a wide range of I/O hardware, which enables you to connect various converter and motor types.
-You can program applications for the DS2655 FPGA Base Board's FPGA with Xilinx System Generator, and the RTI FPGA Programming Blockset enables the I/O and processor access.
+You can program applications for the FPGA of the dSPACE FPGA base boards with Xilinx System Generator, and the RTI FPGA Programming Blockset enables the I/O and processor access.
 The programs can be downloaded to the FPGA via ConfigurationDesk.

 You can test the program in an offline simulation before implementing it on the real-time hardware.
 This lets you react flexibly to new requirements, such as new interfaces or having to accelerate the execution of submodels.

 Electric motor control applications that demand very high precision and correspondingly high sampling rates are best simulated on field-programmable gate arrays (FPGAs).
-The XSG Electric Components Models (closed-loop simulation components) are implemented as Xilinx System Generator (XSG) models that run on a dSPACE DS5203 FPGA Board (PHS-bus systems) or DS2655 FPGA Base Board (SCALEXIO), so you can use the same workflows for controller development and testing.
+The XSG Electric Components Models (closed-loop simulation components) are implemented as Xilinx System Generator (XSG) models that run on a dSPACE FPGA base board, so you can use the same workflows for controller development and testing.
 This makes it possible to perform closed-loop simulations of electric devices and their controls at very high sampling rates in real time.

-In addition to the plant models, for the DS5203 and DS2655 boards the XSG Electric Components Library provides enhanced I/O functions from the contained XSG Utils Library, e.g., for timing analyses and digital input source capturing.
-The XSG Electric Components Library and the DS5203/DS2655 boards can be used together for E-motor simulation at both the signal and the power level.
+In addition to the plant models, the XSG Electric Components Library provides enhanced I/O functions to be used on the dSPACE FPGA base boards for a wide range of position sensors and PWM capturing.
+The XSG Electric Components Library and the FPGA base boards can be used together for E-motor simulation at both the signal and the power level.

 Components and Characteristics